JupiterOne-Archives/docs-old/guides/configure-sso-integration.md

    ![add-auth-client](/assets/configure-sso/j1-auth-clients-add.png)

-1. In the client configuration screen, copy the following two variables to be used in when adding JupiterOne as an application in your SAML IdP account:
+1. In the client configuration screen, copy the following two variables to be used when adding JupiterOne as an application in your SAML IdP account:

    - **Single Sign On URL**
    - **Audience URI (SP Entity ID)**